-Provisional Average Coincident Load ("Provisional ACL"): Prior to the Summer 2014 Capability Period, the value that may be used in lieu of Average Coincident Load for an eligible Special Case Resource for a maximum duration no greater than three consecutive Capability Periods and only where the SCR (i) has not previously been enrolled with the ISO and (ii) never had interval metering Load data available from the Prior Equivalent Capability Period.
+Provisional Average Coincident Load ("Provisional ACL"): Prior to the Summer 2014 Capability Period, Tthe value that may be used in lieu of Average Coincident Load for an eligible Special Case Resource for a maximum duration no greater than three consecutive Capability Periods and only where a the Special Case ResourceSCR (i) has not previously been enrolled with the NYISO and (ii) never had interval metering Load data available from the Prior Equivalent Capability Period.
 Beginning with the Summer 2014 Capability Period, the value that may be used in lieu of ACL for an eligible SCR as provided in Section 5.12.11.1.2 of this Services Tariff.
-A SCR's Provisional ACL is verified subsequent to each eligible Capability Period pursuant to calculations using the SCR's metered Load values in accordance with Sections 5.12.11.1.1 and 5.12.11.1.2 of this Services Tariff and ISO Procedures.
-Any Load supported by generation produced from a Local Generator, other behind-the-meter generator, or other supply source located behind the SCR's meter operating during the applicable Capability Period SCR Load Zone Peak Hours may not be included in the SCR's metered Load values reported for the verification of its Provisional ACL.
+A Special Case ResourceSCR's Provisional Average Coincident LoadACL is verified subsequent to each eligible Capability Period pursuant to calculations using the Special Case Resource SCR's metered Load values in accordance with in-Sections 5.12.11.1.1 and 5.12.11.1.2 of this Services Tariff and ISO Procedures.
+Any Load supported by generation produced from a Local Generator, other behind-the-meter generator, or other supply source located behind the Special Case ResourceSCR's meter operating during the applicable Capability Period SCR Peak-Load Zone Peak Hours may not be included in the Special Case ResourceSCR's metered Load values reported for the verification of its Provisional Average Coincident LoadACL.

 Proxy Generator Bus: A proxy bus located outside the NYCA that is selected by the ISO to represent a typical bus in an adjacent Control Area and at which LBMP prices are calculated.

 The ISO may establish more than one Proxy Generator Bus at a particular Interface with a neighboring Control Area to enable the NYISO to distinguish the bidding, treatment and pricing of products and services at the Interface.